GBC-AI/solana/docs/src/cli/conventions.md

 ## Keypair conventions

 Many commands using the CLI tools require a value for a `<KEYPAIR>`.
-The value you should use for the keypair depend on what type of [command line wallet you created](../wallet-guide/cli.md).
+The value you should use for the keypair depends on what type of [command line wallet you created](../wallet-guide/cli.md).

-For example, the way to display any wallet's address (also known as the keypair's pubkey), the CLI help document shows:
+For example, the CLI help shows that the way to display any wallet's address (also known as the keypair's pubkey), is:

 ```bash
 solana-keygen pubkey <KEYPAIR>